 You know what marks a film out as amateur more than anything else?
 Shoddy, shoddy location sound.
+Enter the unsung sound editors!

 I fully understand and have been guilty of this.
 For a director sound is a difficult thing to get excited about.
 Every year the industry announces bigger and better cameras promising fantastic, breathtaking HD visuals.